pyconjp/www.pycon.jp/source/index.rst

 The schedule for PyCon JP 2021 has been tentatively set.Oct 15 to 16.

-Check `PyCon JP Blog <https://pyconjp.blogspot.com/search/label/pyconjp2021>`_ for the latest information and questions about PyCon JP 2021.
+Please check `PyCon JP Blog <https://pyconjp.blogspot.com/search/label/pyconjp2021>`_ for the latest information and questions about PyCon JP 2021.

 お問い合わせ
 ============